symfony/symfony-docs/cookbook/routing/custom_route_loader.rst

 Creating a Custom Loader
 ------------------------

-To load routes in another way then using annotations, Yaml or XML files, you need to create a custom route loader.
+To load routes in another way than using annotations, Yaml or XML files, you need to create a custom route loader.
 This loader should implement :class:`Symfony\\Component\\Config\\Loader\\LoaderInterface`.

 The sample loader below supports resources of type "extra".
 The resource name itself is not used in the example::

-    namespace Acme\DemoBundleBundle\Routing;
+    namespace Acme\DemoBundle\Routing;

     use Symfony\Component\Config\Loader\LoaderInterface;
     use Symfony\Component\Config\Loader\LoaderResolver;